uclaacm/hoth9-workshops/intro-to-git/README.md

 Mainly for safety reasons.
 If there was a shared coding space between all people like a google doc, it would be much easier for bugs to be introduced to the program.
 If one person introduces faulty code into the project files, everyone's version of the code stops working.
-This makes it very hard to debug and ensure that there is always a non-problematic version of the project to refer back to.
+This makes it very hard to debug and difficult to ensure that there is always a non-problematic version of the project to refer back to.
 On the other hand with separate copies, if one person inserts buggy code into their copy of the project files, only their version of the project falls to pieces.
 Other people still have a working project.
 The person with the buggy code can now redownload the working version from the master copy and then everything will work again.
 Separate copies are just another way to create futher safety nets for everyone in the collaboration process.